intermine/im-docs/docs/data-model/overlaps.rst

 Create the index
 --------------------------------------------------------------------------------------------------

-You need to create the index on the location table in your production database.
-This is done simply by adding the `create-location-range-index` post-process step to your `project.xml` file:
+You need to create the index on the location table in your production database by adding the `create-location-range-index` post-process step to your `project.xml` file:

 .. code-block:: xml

 	<post-process name="create-location-range-index"/>

-If you are using an older version of Postgres, this will create a BIOSEG index.
+If you are using an older version of Postgres, this task will create a BIOSEG index.
 Otherwise it will use a native Postgres index.

-Create the `overlappingFeatures` view
+Create the overlappingFeatures view
 --------------------------------------------------------------------------------------------------

-Now create the `SequenceFeature.overlappingFeatures` view in the database.
+Create the `SequenceFeature.overlappingFeatures` view in the database.
 This allows you to query for any features that overlap any other types of features in the web interface or query API.
-Just add the `create-overlap-view` post-process step, it needs to be after `create-location-range-index`.
+Add the `create-overlap-view` post-process step, which needs to be located **after** `create-location-range-index` in your project XML file.

 .. code-block:: xml

 	<post-process name="create-overlap-view" />

-See FlyMine's project.xml for an example of including these steps.

 Now any queries on the `overlappingFeatures` collections will use this view and the new index.